-Judy Rohrer is the Director of the Institute for Citizenship and Social Responsibility (ICSR) and an Assistant Professor in Diversity and Community Studies at WKU.
+Judy Rohrer is an Assistant Professor in Diversity and Community Studies at WKU.
 She earned her Ph.D. in Political Science from the University of Hawai'i in 2005, and her B.A. in Political Science from Bryn Mawr College in 1989.
 After the completion of her B.A. and during her graduate studies, she worked for progressive nonprofits and activist organizations in the San Francisco Bay Area.
 She is an interdisciplinary scholar with interests in indigenous studies, critical race studies, feminist theory, LGBTQ studies/queer theory, and disability studies.

 ---.
 "Enabling Intersectional Theory: Narrating the Messy Beginnings of Disability Awareness."
 Praxis 23.1 (2011): 31-43